Ida Shepard Oldroyd

 Ida Shepard Oldroyd (1856–1940) was an American conchologist and Curator of Geology at Stanford University for over 20 years, who curated what was for a time the second largest collection of mollusk shells in the world.
 Oldroyd and her husband, Tom Shaw Oldroyd, amassed one of the largest private shell collections in California.
 Ida was recognized as an active and early pioneer of conchology in the western United States.
-She was a charter member of the American Malacological Union, which she served as vice-president in 1934 and as honorary president from 1935 to 1940.
+She was a charter member of the American Malacological Union, of which she served as vice-president in 1934 and as honorary president from 1935 to 1940.

 Early life

-Ida Mary Shepard was born on November 25, 1856 in Goshen, Indiana, to parents William H. and Delia Mary (Gillett) Shepard.
+Ida Mary Shepard was born on November 25, 1856, in Goshen, Indiana, to parents William H. and Delia Mary (Gillett) Shepard.
 She attended high school in Saline, Michigan, and attended the University of Michigan from 1883 to 1885, earning a teaching certificate but not graduating.
-In 1888 her family moved to Long Beach, California, where she began collecting shells.
+In 1888, her family moved to Long Beach, California, where she began collecting shells.
 In September, 1895, she married Tom Shaw Oldroyd, a fellow shell collector.
 The two collected extensively in southern California, amassing a large collection and obtaining rare specimens brought in on the nets of fishermen.

 Career

 In 1914, Oldroyd was recruited by the California Academy of Sciences to classify and pack a portion of the shell collection of Henry Hemphill, in preparation of the collection's transfer to the Academy following Hemphill's death.
-In 1916 she was hired by Stanford University, which had then acquired the Hemphill collection, to catalog the collection.
+In 1916, she was hired by Stanford University, which had then acquired the Hemphill collection, to catalog the collection.
 A year later, Stanford purchased the Oldroyds' private collection and hired the Oldroyds as curators in the Department of Geology, where they served for the rest of their lives.
-In the mid 1920s, the Stanford shell collection was the second largest in the world.
-They continued to collect from California and Washington state, and in 1929–30 traveled the world, collecting and facilitating the acquisition of large collections upon their return.
+In the mid-1920s, the Stanford shell collection was the second largest in the world.
+They continued to collect shells in California and Washington state, and in 1929–30 traveled the world, collecting and facilitating the acquisition of large collections upon their return.

-In 1922 she was hired as a consultant by the American Museum of Natural History in New York, where she spent several months studying and organizing the conchology collection.
+In 1922, Oldroyd was hired as a consultant by the American Museum of Natural History in New York City, where she spent several months studying and organizing the conchology collection.
 Oldroyd produced several papers, and is known for her major works: Marine Shells of Puget Sound and Vicinity (1924) and The Marine Shells of the West Coast of North America, a four-volume series published between 1924 and 1927.
 Oldroyd was a charter member of the American Malacological Union and served as its vice-president in 1934 and as honorary president from 1935 to 1940.